 Penn State’s errors let Minnesota build a lead it would not relinquish.
 Bill Belton fumbled on the first snap of the game, leading to a field goal for Minnesota and a benching for Belton.
 The Gophers showed flair by attempting and succeeding on some nifty fourth down conversions to build a 10-7 lead, and Nelson’s touchdown run and 24-yard pass to Maxx Williams built a 24-10 lead by halftime.
 The Golden Gophers defense shut out Penn State in the second half – including two stops in the red zone – to give Minnesota its best season since at least 2003.
 Another bewildering fact: this is the first time since 1973 that Minnesota football has beaten four Big Ten teams in a row.

-Penn State is about where everyone expected it to be during its NCAA sanctions unless you're one of the crazies.
+Penn State is where everyone except the crazies expected it to be.
 The offense could hardly move, the defense couldn’t get Minnesota off the field, and the team was nowhere near as effective as last year’s 8-4 squad.
 The real concerns are recruiting effectively and staying healthy; Allen Robinson was 22 yards away from PSU’s single season receiving record but left with a shoulder stinger.
 Fortunately, the balm for sadness arrives next week with Purdue.

 Iowa (6-4, 3-3) 38, Purdue (1-8, 0-5) 14